pip-services/pip-services-docs/content/en/node/expressions/variants/variant.md

 ### Properties

 #### asArray
-Gets variant value as variant array
+Gets a variant value as a variant array.

 > `public` asArray(): [Variant[]]()

 - **returns**: [Variant[]]() - value as variant array.

-Sets variant value as variant array
+Sets a variant value as variant array.

 > `public` asArray(value: Variant[])

 - **value**: [Variant[]]() - a value to be set.

 #### asBoolean
-Gets variant value as boolean
+Gets a variant value as boolean.

 > `public` asBoolean(): boolean

 - **returns**: boolean - value as boolean.

-Sets variant value as boolean
+Sets a variant value as boolean.
 > `public` asBoolean(value: boolean)

-- **value**: boolean - a value to be set
+- **value**: boolean - value to be set

 #### asDateTime
-Gets variant value as DateTime
+Gets a variant value as DateTime.

 > `public` asDateTime(): Date

 - **returns**: Date - value as DateTime.

-Sets variant value as DateTime
+Sets a variant value as DateTime

 > `public` asDateTime(value: Date)

 - **value**: Date - a value to be set

 #### asDouble
-Gets variant value as double
+Gets a variant value as double.

 > `public` asDouble(): number

 - **returns**: number - value as double.

-Sets variant value as double
+Sets a variant value as double

 > `public` asDouble(value: number)

-- **value**: number - a value to be set.
+- **value**: number - value to be set.

 #### asFloat
-Gets variant value as float
+Gets a variant value as float.

 > `public` asFloat(): number

 - **returns**: number - value as float.

-Sets variant value as float
+Sets a variant value as float.

 > `public` asFloat(value: number)

 - **value**: number - value as float.

 #### asInteger
-Gets variant value as integer
+Gets a variant value as integer.

 > `public` asInteger(): number

 - **returns**: number - value as integer.

-Sets variant value as integer
+Sets a variant value as integer.

 > `public` asInteger(value: number)